"Born Again" ― What Did Jesus Mean?

 spirit not many days after this."
 (Mark 1:4, 8, NLT; Acts 1:4) As

-the Father had promised by means of the prophet Isaiah, Zion was about
+the Father had promised, Zion was about

 to give birth to her sons and his new nation was about to be born in one